Single point of failure: Computer security

 A vulnerability or security exploit in just one component can compromise an entire system.
+One of the largest concerns in computer security is attempting to eliminate SPOFs without sacrificing too much convenience to the user.
+With the invention and popularization of the Internet, several systems became connected to the broader world through many difficult to secure connections.
+While companies have developed a number of solutions to this, the most consistent form of SPOFs in complex systems tends to remain user error, either by accidental mishandling by an operator or outside interference through phishing attacks.

 Other fields

 The concept of a single point of failure has also been applied to fields outside of engineering, computers, and networking, such as corporate supply chain management and transportation management.

 Design structures that create single points of failure include bottlenecks and series circuits (in contrast to parallel circuits).

-In transportation, some noted recent examples of the concept's recent application have included the Nipigon River Bridge in Canada, where a partial bridge failure in January 2016 entirely severed road traffic between Eastern Canada and Western Canada for several days because it is located along a portion of the Trans-Canada Highway where there is no alternate detour route for vehicles to take; and the Norwalk River Railroad Bridge in Norwalk, Connecticut, an aging swing bridge that sometimes gets stuck when opening or closing, disrupting rail traffic on the Northeast Corridor line.
+In transportation, some noted recent examples of the concept's application have included the Nipigon River Bridge in Canada, where a partial bridge failure in January 2016 entirely severed road traffic between Eastern Canada and Western Canada for several days because it is located along a portion of the Trans-Canada Highway where there is no alternate detour route for vehicles to take; and the Norwalk River Railroad Bridge in Norwalk, Connecticut, an aging swing bridge that sometimes gets stuck when opening or closing, disrupting rail traffic on the Northeast Corridor line.

-The concept of a single point of failure has also been applied to the fields of intelligence.
+The concept of a single point of failure has also been applied to the intelligence field, and the processes of intelligence.
 Edward Snowden talked of the dangers of being what he described as "the single point of failure" – the sole repository of information.